 Once the download is complete, uncompress the data file - this usually this can be done by simply double-clicking.
-To run the tutorials, simply source Freesurfer, then set an environment variable called TUTORIAL_DATA to the location of the unmpressed file.
+To run the tutorials, simply source Freesurfer, then define an environment variable called TUTORIAL_DATA to the location of the uncompressed file.
 For example:

 $> <source freesurfer> $> export TUTORIAL_DATA=/home/username/Downloads/tutorial_data $> ls $TUTORIAL_DATA buckner_data fsfast-functional diffusion_recons fsfast-tutorial.subjects diffusion_tutorial long-tutorial

 You are now ready to start the Freesurfer tutorials.

 The full data for the tutorials consists of several data sets: